-Colonised wounds contain multiplying bacteria, however, the host does not have an overt clinical response or clinical symptoms, meaning that the need for topical antimicrobial intervention is unnecessary.
-Only when there are concerns regarding the patient's immune response or overall medical condition should topical antimicrobials be used prophylactically to prevent an increase in wound bioburden.
-Indiscriminate prophylactic use of antimicrobials, including both antiseptics and antibiotics, is not encouraged (Kingsley, 2006; Moore and Gray, 2007).
+Colonised wounds contain multiplying bacteria, however, the host does not have an overt clinical response or clinical symptoms, meaning that the need for topical antimicrobial intervention is unnecessary, unless there are concerns regarding the patient's immune response or overall medical condition.

 Critically colonised wounds require a reduction in the level of bacteria present, if the wound is to progress towards healing.
 In chronic wounds, critical colonisation may cause delayed healing in the absence of any indicators of infection, thus the clinician should be alert to this and microbial involvement must be suspected when other causes of indolence have been eliminated.
-The topical application of an antimicrobial is probably the most effective way in which to reduce the critically colonised wound's bioburden to levels that allow the wound to heal (Sibbald et al. 2001: Fumal et al, 2002).
-Antibiotics are usually unnecessary in the first line of treatment for critically colonised wounds.
+The topical application of an antimicrobial is probably the most effective way in which to reduce the critically colonised wound's bioburden to levels that allow the wound to heal (Sibbald et al, 2001; Fumal et al, 2002).

 Localised infection is often characterised by the classic signs and symptoms of inflammation, including redness, heat and pain (Cutting and Harding, 1994).
-If local infection is identified, in most instances, it can be managed with topical antimicrobials, providing the practitioner is satisfied that the patient's overall condition does not suggest that there is a risk of the infection spreading.
-However, the clinician should remain alert to the possibility of spreading infection, and be prepared to alter treatment as required (Kingsley et al, 2006).
+If local infection is identified, in most instances it can be managed with topical antimicrobials, providing the practitioner is satisfied that the patient's overall condition does not suggest that there is a risk of the infection spreading.
+However, the clinician should remain alert to the possibility of spreading infection. and be prepared to alter treatment as required (Kingsley et al, 2006).
 If, however, infection has invaded soft tissues or is spreading, then treatment with both local and systemic measures is indicated.
-Wound dressing choice will have little impact on the spreading infection, but can help to reduce the level of bacteria at the wound surface and thus help prevent re-infection.
+Wound dressing choice will have little impact on the spreading infection, but can help to reduce the level of bacteria at the wound surface.

 Once the need for topical antiseptic intervention has been identified, it is important to select a product that will provide optimum conditions to support rapid healing.
-The ability of the agent to reduce or eradicate micro-organisms, must also be considered, along with its specificity, cytotoxicity to human cells, its potential to select resistant strains and its allergenicity (Vowden and Cooper, 2006).
+The